Section Z: Famicom/NES version

 The player also has a numeral indicator which represents their remaining energy, which will gradually be depleted when the player takes damage from enemy bullets or when the player loses a life by touching an enemy.
 However the player can still continue at the beginning of their current section, even if they lose all of their lives, as long as they still have energy left.
 When all energy is lost, the player is sent the start of the stage with full energy to start all over.
 The maximum energy can be increased by destroying the power generators in each stage.
-The player can also summon as a special transmission shell by pressing both button simultaneously.
+The player can also summon as a special transmission shell by pressing both buttons simultaneously.
 These include a Mega Missile, a Flash Bomb, and a Crush Ball.
 Picking these shells and using them will cost the player four energy points.

 The Famicom version in Japan was released in Disk Card format for the Family Computer Disk System add-on.
-In contrast to its NES counterpart, which makes the player complete the game in one sitting, the Disk System allowed players to save their progress in one of three save files.
+In contrast to its NES counterpart, the Disk System allowed players to save their progress in one of three save files instead of a single save file.
 After a game over, the player can quit the game and resume where they left off by loading the save file.
 The English localization of the game's manual identifies the main character as "Captain Commando", a fictional spokesman for Capcom USA who later starred in his own video game.

 Reception

 In Japan, Game Machine listed Section Z on their January 15, 1986 issue as being the eighth most-successful table arcade unit of the month.

-In 2016, Federico Tiraboschi of Hardcore Gaming 101 compared the game to Namco's Baraduke, released earlier in 1985.
+In 2016, Federico Tiraboschi of Hardcore Gaming 101 compared Section Z to Namco's Baraduke, released earlier in 1985.
 He noted that in "both games the players control a free-range spaceman with a jetpack traversing a number of sectors scrolling both horizontally and vertically," but that "in Baraduke the player characters are affected by gravity and their gun's recoil."

+IGN listed Section Z as the 90th greatest game for the NES.
+Praising the game's "nonlinear path", the publication wrote, "It was unique, novel and also pretty confusing.
+But mastery of navigation in Section Z was a true badge of honor to hold in the NES age".